aahamlin/aahamlin.github.io/index.md

 # Andrew A Hamlin

-My software engineering interests and guiding principles come from my early exposure to Extreme Programming and I have continued striving for continual improvements and simplifications in the engineering process throughout my career.
-There should never be more process than absolutely necessary to support, facilitate and encourage the team.
+My software engineering interests and guiding principles come from my early exposure to Extreme Programming.
+I have continued striving for continual improvements and simplifications in the engineering process, architecture and design throughout my career.

+There should never be more process than absolutely necessary.
 Teams should be given ownership and welcome accountability in their commitment to the craft of building great software.

-Champions a continuous improvement mindset.
-Designed and implemented globalized enterprise systems on Windows and Linux platforms using a Secure Software Development Lifecycle (SSDLC).
-Trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.
-Managed globally distributed teams including offshore vendors.
+Professionally, I have designed and implemented globalized enterprise systems on Windows and Linux platforms, using a Secure Software Development Lifecycle (SSDLC), trained and mentored teams on continuous delivery, test automation and test-driven development (TDD) practices.
+Personally, I enjoy following developments in web development, such as [Elm](https://www.elm-lang.org), and containerization and CI/CD.

-Transformed the sustained engineering process; defined and measured key performance indicators (KPI), applied data-driven changes and was consistently meeting 100% of service-level agreements within 6 months; awarded _2013 Employee Recognition Award_.

-> "You turned the SE function around and our KLAS scores are already improving.
-You and your team have direct impact on the success of the IAM business."
-> _Ralf Klein, VP IAM Products, Caradigm_

 ---

-## PROFESSIONAL EXPERIENCE
+## Highlights

-### Mar 2018 - Present &#8212; Senior Software Development Manager, Gerber Technology

-Coaching cross-functional teams of Developers, QA, and Product Management on Agile/SCRUM processes.

-Managing engineers on Gerber's AccuMark (2D/3D CAD software) team.

-Working with product owners, engineers, and partners to design, develop and deliver the vision of a &quot;digital platform for fashion&quot;.

-### Dec 2016 - Feb 2018 &#8212; Software Development Manager, SailPoint

-Collaborated with peer managers on hiring strategy, release management, & process improvements, including requirements gathering, test automation, & design tenants.

-Created tools to reduce errors & provide consistency and efficiency of day-to-day project management tasks.

-Participated in 2 regional user groups with 70+ participants each.

-### Oct 2015 - Nov 2016 &#8212; Software Development Manager, Caradigm

-Led a cross-functional team of program managers, UX designers and software engineers delivering scalable web apps using Javascript/AJAX, HTML/CSS, JSON and REST APIs.

-Shipped an identity governance solution and data warehouse; specifically targeting healthcare providers & networks.

-Coached team through Kanban, continuous delivery and automated integration testing

-Planned and executed recruitment, interviews and on-boarding of new employees

-### Dec 2013 – Sep 2015 &#8212; Development Team Lead, Caradigm

-Led teams of 6 - 10 engineers including offshore, implementing components in Python, C, Java, Javascript, WebApi, Entity Framework, SQL Server 2012 and Integration Services (SSIS).
+Some comments from co-workers and customers I am proud of:

-Provided SSO & RFID reader support and Software Development Kit (SDK) and validation tools for thin clients (VDI) including Dell Wyse, HP SmartZero, & Teradici.
+On delivering SSO & RFID reader support and Software Development Kit (SDK) and validation tools for Linux thin clients (VDI) on ARM & Intel processors to partners including Dell Wyse, HP SmartZero, & Teradici.

 > "I am impressed by the work and it shows that the system was designed with partners in mind."
 > _John Atkins, Product Manager, Wyse_

-Mentored developers on testable software design; increased test coverage from <20% to >70%.

-Mediated conflicts within team over design and implementation issues

-### Jul 2012 – Nov 2013 &#8212; Development Manager, Sustained Engineering, Caradigm

-Managed a distributed 8-person team in U.S. and India; team released 50+ patches and resolved 150+ support escalations in 12 months; given 2013 Employee Recognition Award
+After leading the turn-around of the Sustained Engineering function at Caradigm, where I managed a distributed 8-person team in U.S. and India to meet 100% of our SLA goals within 6 months; the team released 50+ patches and resolved 150+ support escalations in 12 months.
+I received the 2013 Caradigm Employee Recognition Award.

-> "Thank you for all your hard work with regard to the University of Pittsburgh Medical Center"
+> "You turned the SE function around and our [KLAS](https://www.klasresearch.com) scores are already improving.
+You and your team have direct impact on the success of the IAM business."
-> _Michael Simpson, CEO, Caradigm_
+> _Ralf Klein, VP IAM Products, Caradigm_

-Served on 5-person leadership team to define and implement company-wide processes, standards and KPI for all SE teams

-Led cross-functional team to prioritize and assign work based on technical and business goals; receiving improved [KLAS](www.klasresearch.com) scores, year over year

-### Jul 2010 – Jun 2012 &#8212; Software Development Engineer II, Microsoft

-Designed internationalized (I18N) web administration console using WCF and PowerShell that integrated legacy Linux systems with a Microsoft .NET platform

-Drove virtualization and scalability of CentOS Linux server cluster onto Microsoft Hyper-V hypervisor
+At Microsoft, where I intervened and helped the team resolve virtualization and scalability issues of CentOS Linux server cluster onto Microsoft Hyper-V hypervisor.

 > "Thanks for jumping in and driving the CentOS perf evaluation, [packaging, and build work].
 You've had a major impact on V5"
 > _John Lammers, Senior Development Lead, Microsoft_

-### Dec 1999 – Jun 2010 &#8212; Principal Software Engineer, Sentillion

-Designed and implemented AD domain password synchronization SOAP services integrating Java/Apache Axis2 with C#/WSE3 and Windows Local Security Authority (LSA) C++ module

-Implemented Java Servlets and web admin console in Perl for clustered Linux servers hosting hosting Jetty and OpenLDAP; 99.999% uptime and sub-second response times

-Reduced labor and licensing costs by initiating tool & architecture changes.
-Automating build & manufacturing process including test coverage.
-Replace proprietary high availability solution with open source alternative, saving $1K per server.
+---

-### Additional Skills
+## Additional Skills

-#### Languages
+### Languages

 Java, C#, Python, Elm, Perl, HTML/CSS, JavaScript

-#### Tools & Technologies
+### Tools & Technologies

 Git, TFS, SVN, Threat modeling, Profiling & performance tuning, PKI, SNMP, Active Directory, REST, SOAP, JIRA, Andriod SDK

-#### Cloud Environments
+### Cloud Environments

 Heroku, Google Cloud Platform, OpenShift, Azure

-#### Frameworks
+### Frameworks

 NodeJS, AngularJS, KnockoutJS, Bootstrap, Express, Django, Hibernate, Spring, jBPM, WPF, WebApi, MVC5, Entity Framework, SSIS

-#### Databases
+### Databases

 MongoDB, PostgreSQL, SQL Server, MySQL, BigTable, Redis